-In Scotland, we are blessed with approx 30,000 lochs filled with wild brown trout and iconic salmon rivers like the River Spey, River Tay, River Tweed, and River Dee.
+In Scotland, we are blessed with approx 30,000 lochs filled with wild brown trout as well as iconic salmon rivers like the River Spey, River Tay, River Tweed, and River Dee.
 There is a wealth of fishing to choose from.

-It’s not well publicised, that Scotland has many world class grayling rivers.
-The grayling thrive in these clean, well oxygenated Scottish rivers.
+It’s not well publicised, that Scotland is also home to some world class grayling rivers.
+The grayling thrive in the clean, well oxygenated Scottish rivers.
 The natural food source in these rivers is also healthy, and that too, promotes rapid growth, and big fish.

 The introduction of grayling to Scottish waters

 Grayling are not a native species in Scotland.
 They were introduced to the River Clyde from Derbyshire (East Midlands of England) in the mid 1800’s, and then by enthusiasts and anglers to the River Annan, Ayr, Earn, Nith, Tay, Teviot and Tweed, where they thrived, and spread to some of their tributaries like the Jed water, Ale, Leader, Ettrick, Whiteadder and Lyne Water.

-I’m the founder of Alba Game Fishing, chief cook, bottle washer and skivvy..oh, and a fishing guide in Scotland.
+I’m the founder of Alba Game Fishing, chief cook, bottle washer and skivvy, and a fishing guide in Scotland.
 Spring and summer are naturally busy with guests, with little time to enjoy trips on the river for fun.
-Winter brings the end of the fishing season, and an opportunity to switch focus on to grayling fishing.
+Winter brings the end of the fishing season, and an opportunity to switch focus on to the grayling.

 My focus from late October is the Lady of the Stream, the Grayling.
 The amazing Grayling is a true wild fish, and member of the Salmonid family, Latin name (Thymallus thymallus), it’s one of my favourite species to fish for.

 What are the best grayling rivers in Scotland?